tactcomplabs/sst-tools/documentation/SST-NeuralNet-Case-study.md

 The official guidelines for serialization in SST are located at https://sst-simulator.org/sst-docs/docs/guides/features/checkpoint.

 We will deviate slightly from the guidelines by only serializing a few variables for each class.
-The builds the complete infrastructure and allows some use of the debug features without having to ensure the integrity of the checkpointed simulation.
+This builds the complete infrastructure and allows some use of the debug features without having to ensure the integrity of the checkpointed simulation.

 ## Inherit from the Serializable Class